Pyeg/pyegcms/README.md

 ### PyegCMS features:

-**Learning Python:** there are free books who are available online, which we will link in.
+**Learning Python:** there are free books which are available online, which we will link in.